Sarah-Swanson/Sarah-Swanson/README.md

 # About me

-**Sarah-Swanson/Sarah-Swanson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on: my Associate's Degree in Web Design & Development.
 I plan to graduate this spring (2025)!
 - 💬 Ask me about: my rabbits!
 - 📫 How to reach me: Canvas Inbox